 To prove our dichotomy theorem, we will organize the subsequent sections in the following fashion.
-Section \ref{sec:basic-definition} gives the detailed descriptions of our key terminology: constraints, Holant problems, counting CSPs, and AP-reductions.
-In particular, an extension of the notion of randomized approximation scheme over non-negative integers to arbitrary complex numbers is described in Section \ref{sec:randomized-scheme}.
+Section \ref{sec:basic-definition} will give the detailed descriptions of our key terminology: constraints, Holant problems, counting CSPs, and AP-reductions.
+In particular, an extension of the existing notion of randomized approximation scheme over non-negative integers to arbitrary complex numbers will be described in Section \ref{sec:randomized-scheme}.
 Briefly explained in Section \ref{sec:constructibility} is the concept of T-constructibility, a technical tool developed exclusively in this paper.
-For readability, a basic property of T-constructibility is proven in Section \ref{sec:elimination}.
-Section \ref{sec:constraint-set} introduces several crucial sets of constraints, which are bases of our key results.
+For readability, a basic property of T-constructibility will be proven in Section \ref{sec:elimination}.
+Section \ref{sec:constraint-set} will introduce several crucial sets of constraints, which are bases of our key results.
 Toward our main theorem, we will develop solid foundations in Sections \ref{sec:elementary-reduction} and \ref{sec:support-reduction}.
-Notably, a free use of ``arbitrary'' unary constraint is heavily required in Section \ref{sec:elementary-reduction} to prove approximation-complexity bounds of $\sharpcspstar(f)$.
-As an important ingredient of the proof of the dichotomy theorem, we will present in Section \ref{sec:IM2-support} the approximation hardness of $\sharpcspstar(f)$ for two types of constraints $f$.
-The dichotomy theorem is finally proven in Section \ref{sec:main-theorem}, achieving the goal of this paper.
+Notably, a free use of ``arbitrary'' unary constraint is heavily required in Section \ref{sec:elementary-reduction} to prove several approximation-complexity bounds of $\sharpcspstar(f)$.
+As an important ingredient of the proof of the dichotomy theorem, we will present in Section \ref{sec:IM2-support} approximation hardness of $\sharpcspstar(f)$ for two types of constraints $f$.
+The dichotomy theorem will be finally proven in Section \ref{sec:main-theorem}, achieving the goal of this paper.